Accessibility Tools

 Picture2.jpg

-Pupils develop their reading skills through whole class and small group book talk lessons, 1:1 reading opportunities, library sessions, independent reading and daily sharing of a class story.
+Pupils develop their reading skills through whole class reading lessons, small group sessions, 1:1 reading opportunities, library sessions, independent reading and daily sharing of a class story.
 This provides pupils with further opportunities to explore challenging texts, discussing their themes to deepen their understanding.
 Children also encounter reading opportunities across the wider curriculum.
 During shared and independent reading, children are gradually empowered to take responsibility to self-assess, monitor their own reading and extend independent comprehension skills.

 Parental Involvement

-The Literature spine ensures that all pupils read widely and deeply across a range of genres and have a suitable age-related technical vocabulary through which to understand and discuss their reading.
-As a school we recognise that reading is fundamental to the writing process, as children can only write successfully if they have a full understanding of the features of specific genres and therefore reading and exploring texts from a variety of genres is closely linked to writing opportunities within English lessons.
+As a school, we recognise that reading is fundamental to the writing process, as children can only write successfully if they have a full understanding of the features of specific genres.
+Therefore, reading and exploring texts from a variety of genres is closely linked to our writing curriculum.

 Threshold Concepts: